sydasif/ansible-lab/README.md

 2. centos
 3. debian

-command after booting to check the status of devices
+Command after booting to check the status of devices

 ```con
 vagrant status